citp/privacy-policy-historical/x/xa/xax/xaxis.com.md

 We may also integrate (and use for the same purposes) User Information obtained from other carefully selected companies (including Site owners, data providers and data aggregators).

 We also make use of the internal identifier of our affiliate [m]PLATFORM, called “[mP]ID”.
 We use the [mP]ID to associate information relating to browsers, environments and/or devices that we, or [m]PLATFORM, reasonably believe belong to the same user.
-This helps us to provide more useful and relevant advertising to a specific user, regardless of the browser, environment or device.
+This helps us to provide more useful and relevant advertising to a specific user, regardless of the browser, environment or device they are using.

+While Xaxis does not knowingly create segments that are based upon what we consider to be sensitive information (e.g. we do not create segments based on sensitive health categories under the NAI Code or segments of EEA users based on personal data considered to be sensitive in the EEA, such as personal data revealing your racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, personal data concerning your health, sex life or sexual orientation, or genetic or biometric data), our clients may use our Services to process some sensitive data, which may come from our clients’ Sites or our partners.
+We take steps designed to ensure that this is done in compliance with applicable laws and self-regulatory guidelines, including through our contracts and policies with our clients and partners.

 **_Personalization_**